 I graduated from The University of Texas at Austin with a degree in Biology with a cellular, molecular, and developmental concentration.
 I grew up in Houston, TX and started tutoring during high school for students struggling with the math and science portions on the TAKS test.
 I discovered quickly that I really enjoyed working with others and can creatively think of different ways to explain key concepts to make them easier to understand.
 I continued this passion when I went to Austin for college, working as an undergraduate researcher, mentor, and preceptor for biochemistry.
 I worked with my professors to organize and conduct weekly study sessions and reviews before exam days.
 Following graduation, I decided to postpone my plans of going on to medical school to become part of the AVID program.
 As an AVID tutor, I work work closely with disadvantaged students in grades 6-12 to help them with various subjects such as algebra I/II, geometry, calculus, physics, chemistry, and biology.
 In my free time, I enjoy checking out new restaurants with friends and trying new recipes with (huge foodie here!).
 I also enjoy long distance running, kayaking, camping, hiking, road trips, and photography.

-The University of Texas at Austin - BS, Human Biology: Cellular, Molecular, and Developmental
+Undergraduate Degree: The University of Texas at Austin - Bachelor of Science, Human Biology: Cellular, Molecular, and Developmental

 Long distance running, cooking, painting, photographing, reading, kayaking, hiking, camping, traveling.